What Is Personal Umbrella Insurance?

 Umbrella policies first emerged in the 1940s and became popular during the 1960s.
 Today, approximately 5% to 15% of insurance policyholders will purchase umbrella insurance – including personal umbrella insurance that supplements your homeowner’s insurance or auto insurance.

-Talk to your insurance company to see if an umbrella policy is the right choice for you.
+Talk to your insurance company to see if an umbrella policy is a right choice for you.
 If you feel under-insured, or if you’re worried about being exposed to liability in the future, then umbrella policies can give you peace of mind at a surprisingly affordable cost.
 Personal umbrella insurance does more than just raise the amount of money available as compensation: it widens the terms of your insurance policy so that it covers more things.
 That can significantly reduce your liability in the event of a car accident or other unexpected event.